-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated June 22, 2001, except for Note 5 relating to the reverse stock split as to which the date is August 9, 2001, in Pre-effective Amendment No. 2 to the Registration Statement (Form N-2 No. 333-63700) and related Prospectus of Gladstone Capital Corporation for the registration of 7,700,000 shares of common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated November 29, 2001, in Pre-Effective Amendment No. 1 to the Registration Statement (Form N-2 No. 333-100385) and related Prospectus of Gladstone Capital Corporation for the registration of \$75,000,000 of common stock, preferred stock and debt securities.